Interpretability in Deep Time Series Models Demands Semantic Alignment: Introduction

 \section{Introduction}

-Deep learning (DL) has transformed time series analysis and now dominates empirical benchmarks across forecasting, classification, and anomaly detection~\citep{benidis2022deep, wang2024deep}.
+Deep learning (DL) has transformed time series analysis and now dominates empirical benchmarks~\citep{benidis2022deep, wang2024deep}.
 Yet while DL models produce accurate predictions, the \emph{how} and \emph{why} a prediction was made remains difficult for humans to scrutinize, due to the inherent \emph{opacity} of such models~\cite{burrell2016opacity,facchini2021towards}.

 This lack of \emph{interpretability} poses significant challenges for the wider adoption of DL models in several critical scenarios, including finance~\cite{arsenault2025survey} and healthcare~\cite{di2023explainable}, due to safety-related risks, ethical considerations, and the need to comply with regulatory frameworks~\citep{goodman2017european,act2024eu}.
 Additionally, the reliance on non-interpretable ``black-box models'' for scientific discovery ``\emph{can decrease user trust in predictions and have limited applicability in areas where model outputs must be understood before real-world implementation}''\cite{wang2023scientific}.